Key facts

 - Primary freight modes: Dry Van, LTL

-About TFI International (Brokerage)
+About TFI International (brokerage)

 The structural advantage for shippers at TFI is cross-border Canada-US freight.
 No other broker in the top 15 has TFI's combination of owned Canadian carrier assets, an extensive US LTL network through TForce Freight, and truckload brokerage capability on US-Canada lanes.
 For shippers with regular Ontario-to-Midwest, Quebec-to-Northeast, or West Coast Canada cross-border movements, TFI's carrier relationships and compliance infrastructure provide a meaningful operational edge.
 US domestic FTL, LTL, flatbed, and intermodal brokerage are all active modes as well.